DEIB-GECO/GeCo-5.0/backend/rasa_files/nlu.md

 ## intent:union
 - I want to do union the two datasets
+- can you do the union?
+- do union
+- UNION
 - I would like to do the union of the two datasets
 - union
 - do the union of the two datasets